ligato/docs/docs/plugins/connection-plugins.md

 # Connection Plugins

-The Ligato framework defines connection plugins as those that can communicate with internal or external applications and components using REST and gRPC APIs.

 ---

+This section describes connection plugins supported by Ligato.

+---

+Connection plugins communicate with internal or external applications and components using REST and gRPC APIs.

+---

 ## REST Plugin

-The VPP agent REST plugin supports the retrieval of VPP configuration information.
-This is referred to as `dumping`.
-REST cannot be used to add, modify or delete configuration data.
+The REST plugin can retrieve, or rather dump, VPP configuration data.
+You cannot use REST to add, modify, or delete configuration data.

-The plugin also provides a general purpose HTTP server that can be used by plugins to expose a REST API to external clients.
+The plugin provides a general purpose HTTP server so you can use so you can expose your plugincan be used by plugins to expose a REST API to external clients.

 The [REST handler tutorial][rest-handler-tutorial] illustrates how to implement a REST API for a customized plugin.